yopdog/test22/Liberland-constitution.md

 ### Article IX - Citizen Veto Power
 * **§IX.22.** All ordinary Bills, Treaty Bills and Financial Bills passed by the Assembly be subject to the right of general veto by the Citizens as expressed in a referendum.
-  * **§IX.22(1)** Such referendum shall be triggered by the request of 5% of the overall number of Citizens registered to vote at the time of the last General Election, and shall be submitted within sixty days after the Bill was passed in the assembly
+  * **§IX.22(1)** Such referendum shall be triggered by the request of 5% of the overall number of Citizens, and shall be submitted within sixty days after the Bill was passed in the assembly
   * **§IX.22(2)** The Bill shall be deemed vetoed unless a simple majority of all Citizens taking part in the referendum vote “Aye”.
 * **§IV.23.** A Constitutional Bills peassed in the assembly shall be subject to a mandatory referendum.
   * **§IX.23(1)** The mandatory referendum shall take place within sixty days after the Bill was declared constitutional by the Supreme Court.